bitnami/charts/bitnami/mariadb-galera/README.md

 data-my-galera-mariadb-galera-2   Bound    pvc-61644bc9-2d7d-4e84-bf32-35e59d909b05   8Gi        RWO            gp2            25h
 ```

-The following command will output the content of `grastate.dat` for the persistent volume claim `data-my-galera-mariadb-galera-2`.
-This need to be run for each of the pvc.
-You will need to change this name accodinly with yours.
+The following command will print the content of `grastate.dat` for the persistent volume claim `data-my-galera-mariadb-galera-2`.
+This needs to be run for each of the pvc.
+You will need to change this name accordinly with yours for each PVC.

 ```bash
 kubectl run --generator=run-pod/v1 -i --rm --tty volpod --overrides='